-Beau pursued his artistic career with fervor.
-He enrolled in the classes at the Los Angeles School of Art and Design.
-He studied with Stanton MacDonald-Wright, whom he credits with teaching him how to portray action in paintings.
-In 1921, he moved to the newly founded Chouinard Art Institute.
+Beau pursued his artistic career sporadically, but with fervor.
+He enrolled in classes at the Los Angeles School of Art and Design where He studied with one of his contemporaries, the well known modernist, Stanton MacDonald-Wright.
+In later years he would credit Stanton with teaching him how to portray drama and action in his paintings, a lesson that would become a trademark of his lifelong career.
+In 1921, Beau enrolled in the newly founded Chouinard Art Institute.
 The founding director of the Art Institute was Mrs. Nelbert Chouinard.
-Mrs.Chouinard identified Beau as a promising young student.
-She arranged for a special fellowship which enabled Beau to pursue his graduate studies in Europe.
-Reluctantly, in 1925, Beau set sail for London, leaving behind his wife Dorothy and their two small children.
-He would be abroad for nearly two years.
+Mrs.Chouinard identified Beau as a promising young student, and she arranged for a special fellowship which enabled Beau to pursue his graduate studies in Europe.
+Reluctantly, in 1925, Beau set sail for Europe by way of the Panama Canal, leaving behind his wife Dorothy and their two small children.
+He would live and study abroad for nearly two years.

 The Slade School of Art at the University of London was one of the most reputable art schools in the world.
 There Beau studied under several distinguished masters including Sir Russell Flint, Frank Brangwyn and Augustus John...all Royal Academicians.
 Initially Beau chose portraiture as his specialty, although he also took courses in mural design, watercolor painting, lithography, etching, and sculpture.
 In the evenings, he would supplement his studies with drawing classes at London's Municipal School of Art, practicing the lessons he had been taught at Slade.
 Beau had the good fortune to be given a guest membership at the Savage Club in London.
 There he lived in comfort and at a reasonable cost.
 At the club he met many of its distinguished members, including the famous Arctic explorer Roald Amundsen and the famous retired British Field Marshall, Sir Henry Wilson, principal equerry to King George V.